-- When your trainer succeeds or encounters an unrecoverable error, Cloud ML Engine halts all job processes and cleans up the resources.
+- When your training job succeeds or encounters an unrecoverable error, AI Platform halts all job processes and cleans up the resources.

-There are steps in the description above where you might assume that a machine learning service would intervene or control processing but where Cloud ML Engine doesn't.
-The training service is designed to have as little an impact on your trainer as possible.
-This means you can focus on the TensorFlow code that makes the model you want instead of being confined by a rigid structure.
-Essentially this means that Cloud ML Engine doesn't know or take interest in your application's implementation.
+The AI Platform training service is designed to have as little impact on your application as possible.
+This means you can focus on your TensorFlow code to define the model you want instead of being confined by a rigid structure.

 - Provide a way to get training data and evaluation data.